Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 This disease is diagnosed using integrated approach to its study.

-At the very beginning, the doctor will receive primary data on the patient's condition, symptoms, and thus, make an anamnesis.
+At the very beginning, the doctor will receive primary data about the patient’s condition, symptoms and thus compile an anamnesis.

 • clinical blood test;